hmlauth/Basic-Wireframe/README.md

 # Basic Wireframe
-A wireframe website to show the basic layout of a website using divs.
+This website shows the basic layout of a website primarily with HTML and some CSS.